mattmakai/mattmakai.com/source/content/posts/141205-wwdc-workshop.rst

     client = TwilioRestClient()

-    # next put your cell phone for the "to" and your twilio number for "from\_"
+    # next put your cell phone for the to and your twilio number for from
     # replace the url with your ngrok url plus voice.xml

     client.calls.create(to="+12025551234", from_="+12025553456",